anyahush/the-freefrom-cookbook/README.md

 * As a user I want to experience good responsive design, so I can access the site on different devices.
 * As a user I want to enjoy stylish, clean design and style that is inline with the subject of the site.
 * As a user I want a variety of recipes for different meals of the day.
-* As a user I want a to search for allergen specific recipes.
+* As a user I want to search for allergen specific recipes.
 * As a user I want to be able to view recipes without having to create an account.
 * As a user I want the option to register for an account, if I want to return later.

 As a returning or registered user:
 * As a user I want to log into my account.
-* As a user I want to edit my account, including password and personal details.
 * As a user I want to be able to delete my account.
 * As a user I want to save recipes to my profile.
 * As a user I want to create my own recipes.
 * As a user I want to edit the recipes I have added.
 * As a user I want to delete the recipes I have added.
 * As a user I want to save ingredients to my shopping list.
+* As a user I want to delete ingredients from my shopping list.
 * As a user I want to sign up for a newsletter, so I can stay informed about new recipes.
 * As a user I want to find social media links, so I can follow them on different platforms.
 * As a user I want to contact admin with queries or feedback.
 * As a user I want to find pagination on the recipe pages, so I do not experience endless scrolling.
+* As a user I want to leave comments on recipes, so I can share my opinion with other users.

 As admin:
-* As admin I want to edit existing meal type categories.
-* As admin I want to add meal type categories.
-* As admin I want to delete existing meal type categories.
-* As admin I want to edit existing recipes.
+* As admin I want to edit existing recipes created by any user.
 * As admin I want to add new recipes.
-* As admin I want to delete existing recipes.
-* As admin I want to be able to delete a user.
+* As admin I want to delete existing recipes created by any user.
-* As admin I want to be able to reset user passwords if users have trouble logging in.
-* As admin I want to be able to give another user admin rights.

 ## Scope Plane